This Week in Petroleum History, February 12 to February 18

 Alabama’s first oilfield was discovered in Choctaw County when Texas oilman H.L.
 Hunt drilled the No. 1 Jackson well.
 Hunt’s 1944 wildcat well revealed the Gilbertown oilfield.
 Prior to this discovery, 350 dry holes had been drilled in the state.

-With modern technologies, geologists now believe opportunities exist in shales of the deep Black Warrior Basin of Pickens and Tuscaloosa counties and in the shales of St. Clair and neighboring counties.
+Today, thanks to new technologies, geologists see opportunities in the deep Black Warrior Basin of Pickens and Tuscaloosa counties and in the shales of St. Clair and neighboring counties.